MainShayne233/breakfast/TYPES.md

 ### Note about cyclical types

-Elixir allows you to define cyclical types (types that refer to theirselves recursively).
+Elixir allows you to define cyclical types (types that refer to themselves recursively).
 Here is an example:

 <!--- MARKDOWN_TEST_START -->
 ```elixir